-Caravaggio’s paintings are among the most stunning works in the history of Western painting.
-Caravaggio was a revolutionary.
-He almost single handedly pioneered the Italian Baroque style, leaving a lasting impact on the art world.
+Caravaggio’s paintings are undeniably among the most stunning works in the history of Western painting.
+As a revolutionary, Caravaggio almost single-handedly pioneered the 17th century Italian Baroque style, leaving a lasting impact on the art world.

 Caravaggio took a plebeian view of Christianity.
 He invented and used a darker, dramatically lit palette.
 He produced naturalistic and emotionally-charged raw works that were viewed as morbid, bluntly realistic, and shocking at the time.